Josif-GitHub/Network-app/README.md

 <!-- My own markdown -->
 ### Media

+- In these links you will find the source path to where I got the images included in this web application.
+  -
+  -
+  -
+  -

 - The photos used on the Home,  and sign up page are from This Open Source site
 - The images used for the gallery page were taken from this other open source site